Engoo Blog Pronunciation

 📌 Takeaways

-To sum up, focus on vowel length and understanding (instead of correctness).
+To sum up, when teaching word stress, focus on vowel length and understanding rather than correctness.
 Stress mistakes that occur in shorter words or involve rightward shifting (COffee → coFFEE) cause more problems.
 These are the aspects of stress that will make the biggest difference in the student’s pronunciation.

-Finally, don’t forget to read this piece to understand why Japanese, Korean, and Taiwanese students have such difficulty with word stress.
+Finally, don’t forget to read this post to understand why Japanese, Korean and Taiwanese students have such difficulty with English word stress.

 Happy tutoring!